jxom/cevoaustralia.github.io/_posts/2017-02-23-a-spot-of-aws.markdown

       = 720 hours per month
 ```

-As the current on demand instances were only running during business hours, the hours per month was calculated as:
+As the current on-demand instances were only running during business hours, the hours per month was calculated as:
 ```
 Business hours  = number of work days per month * work hours per day
                 = 20 * 12